cyrusinnovation/ideas/STORIES.md

 SOMEDAY/MAYBE
 -------------
+* Estimate the remaining work in a tag, or set of tags.
+* Drop tracking of teams.
 * Some sort of kaizen view?
 Or just in general reorganize along kaizen-y lines?
-* Show more than three stories in estimation view.
 * Make a nicer printable version of the estimation reference story list.
 * "Work In Progress" view.
 * Show statistics on groups of stories by tag.